 My story starts in April of 2016, when I told my husband of almost 26 years, I was leaving our marriage.
 After 3 years of couples counseling, it was time.
 Two days later I was diagnosed with stage 4 metastatic breast cancer.
 It felt par for the course, as my life was falling apart.
-The timing felt like a cruel joke!
 I had never really followed societal norms, so it was no surprise to those who knew me, I would do divorce and cancer in my own way.
 Even with the very scary diagnosis I knew I had to listen to my gut, the marriage was over.
 I needed to tap into my inner strength and find myself.
 I had to be brave, face my fears and take a leap of faith, and trust that everything would be ok.

 Two and a half years after taking a risk and doing some major soul searching, I am the happiest and healthiest I’ve ever been!
-Cancer and divorce helped me to become the person I wanted to be and never made time for.
-I am healing my cancer with alternative methods and at the moment, I still live in the same house as my ex.
+Cancer and divorce helped me to become the person I always wanted to be and never made time for.
+I am healing my cancer mainly with alternative methods and at the moment I am tumor free!
 Told you I do things differently!
-I’m keri vaca- a little raw and a lot spontaneous.
+I’m keri vaca- intimate, a little raw and a lot spontaneous.
 When I work with you, my goal will be to learn all about you, get your number so we can text, and ultimately become BFF’s.
 Ok, I also want to capture your essence at this moment in your life.
 I want to tell your story in photos.

 This is what I know for sure: